-Remember when you had to explain yourself if you drove a Kia?
-Well, the all-new 2014 Kia Cadenza sedan is about to make that problem obsolete.
-The upscale V6-powered Cadenza isn’t just nice "for a Kia."
-It’s one of the best large front-wheel-drive sedans, boasting restrained styling, smooth driving dynamics and many desirable features.
-What’s more, the Cadenza comes with Kia’s 10-year/100,000-mile powertrain warranty.
+The upscale V6-powered 2015 Kia Cadenza isn’t just nice "for a Kia."
+It’s one of the best large, front-wheel-drive sedans and features restrained styling, smooth driving dynamics and many desirable components.
+The Cadenza also comes with Kia’s 10-year/100,000-mile powertrain warranty.

-Everywhere you look, the 2014 Cadenza impresses.
-Foremost, it has physical presence, with crisp, mature lines courtesy of Kia honcho and former Audi design boss Peter Schreyer.
-Inside, the materials are downright classy, giving the rival Toyota Avalon, for example, a real run for its money.
-Standard features are plentiful, including Infinity audio and an 8-inch touchscreen.
-And we’re not sure which is more impressive, the cavernous backseat or the way the surprisingly sure-footed Cadenza takes both bumps and corners in stride.
-Throw in appealing options such as xenon headlights and adaptive cruise control and you’ve got a whole lot of car for under $40,000.
-See the 2014 Kia Cadenza models for sale near you
+Everywhere you look, the 2015 Cadenza impresses.
+It has physical presence, with crisp, mature lines courtesy of Kia honcho and former Audi design boss Peter Schreyer.
+Inside, the materials are classy, giving the rival Toyota Avalon, for example, a real run for its money.
+Standard features are plentiful, including an Infinity audio system and an 8-inch touchscreen.
+Throw in appealing options such as xenon headlights and adaptive cruise control, and you have a whole lot of car for under $40,000.
+See the 2015 Kia Cadenza models for sale near you

 What We Like